 4. Variations in course credit hours and workload formula factors make it impossible always to schedule faculty members for exactly 12 WTU of direct instruction each term; however, the workloads during the semesters or quarters should be balanced, so that faculty members are responsible for a full workload on an annual average basis.
 Where made necessary by calendar considerations, and in rare instances only, such adjustments may be made between one fiscal year and the next if a faculty member has not been present for the full preceding academic year.

-1 EP&R 76-36, issued by the Chancellor, August 16, 1976.
-This statement on faculty workload should

-be read in conjunction with the corresponding sections of the Memorandum of Understanding.
-If any

-disagreement arises between the two documents, the MOU shall prevail.

-337-3
+III.
+Support for Faculty Research

+To support and promote the value of basic and applied academic research, all tenured and tenure-track faculty designated as “research active” by research or personnel committees in their respective colleges will be awarded 3 WTUs of research time each semester, lowering their teaching responsibilities to a maximum of 9 WTUs each semester.

+A faculty member will be considered “research active” for a period of two academic years if they publish at least one peer-reviewed journal article (or equivalent creative activity) in this time frame.
+If they achieve this research publication, they will be designated as “research active” for the next two academic years and be awarded 3 WTUs of release time each semester.

+College research or personnel committees have the right to determine whether a particular journal, publisher, or press, or equivalent research or creative outlet meets the minimum requirement to be “research active.”

+To initially qualify as “research active,” a faculty member must present to their college research or personnel committee a record of consistent research and publishing achievement appropriate for his or her field of study.